 In addition to Baker’s prowess in press, he has exceptional instincts in off coverage as well.
 He is excellent at recognizing routes and reading quarterbacks’ eyes.
 So, where is the down side?
 Well for starters, he isn’t the best athlete and some of his limitations rear their ugly heads on tape.
 Which means he probably shouldn’t be in off coverage a whole lot in the pros because he doesn’t have the speed to run freely with receivers.

 Also, there have been multiple reports/rumors about teams having concerns with his work ethic and character.
-I can’t speak on that because I have obviously never met him or any of these prospects but if he falls in the draft, these concerns are probably why.
+I can’t speak on that because I have obviously never met him (or any of these prospects for that matter) but if he falls in the draft, these concerns are probably why.

 In all fairness, these questions with his work ethic do not show up on tape.
-His competitive nature and passion for football are extremely evident on film.
+His competitive nature and passion for football are extremely evident.
 So, if a team gets the best version of Baker, I believe they would be getting lock down corner (if he is in a press heavy system).

 Grade: Early 2nd

 1. Lonnie Johnson, Kentucky: Gotcha! (the hype for him is seriously out of control though!)

 1. Byron Murphy, Washington: As if we ever had any doubts who CB1 is!
 Now, Byron Murphy isn’t a transcendent corner back prospect but he has the highest floor out of this group.